M-estimation in GARCH Models in the Absence of Higher-Order Moments: M-estimation of GARCH parameters

+Then the following result on the asymptotic distribution holds (Mukherjee (2008)). \begin{theorem} Suppose that Assumptions (A) and (B1)-(B2) hold.
+Then~$n^{1/2}(\hat{\bth}_n-\bth_{0H})$ is asymptotically normal with mean $\0$ and covariance $\sigma^2(H)\G^{-1}$ as~$n\to~\!\infty$. \end{theorem}

-Note that $c_H$ used in above formulas are given by (i) $c_H = {\mathrm E}(\epsilon^2)$ for the QMLE, (ii) $c_H = \left({\mathrm E}|\epsilon|\right)^2$ for the LAD while for the Huber, $\mu$-estimator, Cauchy and other scores, $c_H$ does not have closed-form expression.
-For such score functions, $c_H$ is calculated using (\ref{H1}) as follows.
-We fix a large positive integer $I$ and generate $\{\epsilon_i; 1 \le i \le I\}$ from the error distribution considered for the simulation.
-Then, using the bisection method on $c >0 $, we solve the equation
+{\bf Remark 1.} Note that the values of the coefficients $c_H$ in Assumption~(B1) are $c_H = {\mathrm E}(\epsilon^2)$ for the QMLE and~$c_H = \left({\mathrm E}|\epsilon|\right)^2$ for the LAD.
+For the Huber, $\mu$-, Cauchy, and other scores, $c_H$ does not have a closed-form expression but the corresponding numerical values can be computed from~(\ref{H1}) for various error distributions as follows.
+Fix a large positive integer $I$ and generate $\{\epsilon_i; 1 \le i \le I\}$ from the error distribution.
+Then, using the bisection method on $c >0 $, solve the equation

-Values of $c_H$ computed in this way were provided in Mukherjee (2008, page 1541) for some error distributions and score functions.
-In Table \ref{Tab.cH} we provide $c_H$ for few more error distributions and score functions such as Huber's $k$-score and $\mu$-estimator with $k=1.5$ and $\mu=3$ which are used in simulations and data analysis of later sections.
-In the sequel, Double exponential is abbreviated as DE.
+In Table \ref{Tab.cH}, we provide $c_H$ for some further error distributions and score functions such as Huber's $k$-score with $k=1.5$ and the $\mu$-estimator with $\mu=3$, which are used in simulations and data analysis in subsequent sections.